 The City of Clearwater Economic Development & Housing Department continues to provide a form titled, "Request for Expedited Permit Processing for Affordable Housing Activity" that, when completed and submitted by the developer, expedites permitting for affordable housing projects.
-This form does not expedite the review process for site plans, land use plan amendments, rezoning, or annexations, as these submittals are subject to board-dependent meeting schedules (e.g. Community Development Board, City Council).
+This form does not expedite the review process for site plans, land use plan amendments, rezoning, or annexations, as these submittals are subject to board-dependent meeting schedules (e.g. Development Review Committee, Community Development Board, City Council).

-The Economic Development & Housing Department and Planning & Development Department support customer service for potential affordable housing projects by providing information and responding to developer inquiries by EOB.
+The Economic Development & Housing Department and Planning & Development Department support customer service for potential affordable housing projects by providing information and responding to developer inquiries by end-of-business on the same day.
 The Planning & Development Department utilizes technology to enhance administrative efficiencies.
-All permitting is facilitated by a one-stop "ePermit" portal that supports electronic plan submittal, review, and inspections.
+Permitting is facilitated by a one-stop "ePermit" portal that supports electronic plan submittal, review, and inspections.
+Paper plans are still accepted if preferred by the applicant; however, the submittal media must remain constant once started.
 Information, forms, and checklists are available online and at the counter for all types of projects (not necessarily affordable housing).
 Target dates and permit status are posted via the ePermit system and review time has been generally reduced to 14 days.